Emigre/dotfiles/docs/IDES.md

 In the Project Tool:
 	- Move the tool to the right side
-	- Select 'Always Select Opened File'
+	- Do NOT select 'Always Select Opened File' or 'Open Files With Single Click'

 In Preferences:
+- Appearance & Behaviour:
+	- File Colors: Remove all  the local colors from the Local colors list
 - Editor:
 	- Inlay Hints: Deselect 'Show hints for' so none are selected
-	- Vim emulation:
-		- Set handler for Ctrlp-P, Ctrl-F, etc. to IDE
 	- General:
 		- Select Strip trailing spaces on Save for All
 		- Select Delete trailing spaces on caret line